Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Get-AzureRmServiceBusTopicAuthorizationRule.md

 # Get-AzureRmServiceBusTopicAuthorizationRule

 ## SYNOPSIS
-Returns the description of specified authorization rule description for the given topic.
+Returns the description of the specified authorization rule description for the given topic.

 ## SYNTAX